Smartrek/spidermesh_gateway_esp32/README.md

 	}

 ### Unicast API call
-The function addWriteExpect() will add the api a packet into a queue and it will be send a the next broadcast cycle.
-It will pause the automatic polling cycle to allow the custom api call.
+The function addWriteExpect() will add the api a packet into a queue and it will be send at the next broadcast cycle.
+It will pause temporarerly the automatic polling cycle to allow the custom api call.

 	auto p = smk900.find("0.0.96.36");
 	if(p != smk900.nodes.pool.end())